 What is gut flora (microbiome) and why is it important?

 The average person has around 100 trillion bacteria within their digestive system, some of these bacteria are good (probiotics) and some bacteria are bad.
 These bacteria, along with other tiny organisms, are collectively referred to as gut flora or microbiome.
 The quality of your gut flora plays a huge role in regulating nutrient absorption, digestion, sleep, immune function, heart health and much, much more.

 So, Do Probiotics Cause Gas and Bloating?

 The short answer is that yes, some people do experience an increased amount of gas/bloating after taking probiotics.
 Gas is the bi-product of rapidly changing gut microbiota (gut bacteria).
 This is a temporary, but normal, side-effect and should clear up soon after beginning your new regimen.

-When you take probiotics, you’re altering your microbiome.
-The gut microbiome is the collection of microorganisms (bacteria, viruses, and yeasts) in the digestive system.
-And when you make changes to the microbiome (even good changes), it can lead to things like gas, bloating, and flatulence (farting) when you first start taking probiotics.
+When you take probiotics, you’re altering your gut flora.
+Anytime you make changes to this system (even good changes), it can lead to things like gas, bloating, and flatulence.
+Gas is a bi-product of changing gut bacteria.

 Even though probiotics are good for you, you may have to endure a bit of discomfort in the beginning.
 Kind of like when you were a kid and your parents had to convince you to eat your vegetables or take your medicine.
 It may be uncomfortable at first, but you’re better off for it in the long run.

-What to Do if Probiotics Cause Uncomfortable Side Effects
+What to do if Probiotics Cause Uncomfortable Side Effects like Gas

 The Bottom Line